Tissue Paper Ornament Preschool Craft

 Pinking shears or crimping scissors aren't required but they make a nice edge.
 You can buy kids' edging scissors online if you don't have them in your toolkit.

-- Cut three circles from the tissue paper in three different sizes.
-I can see a snowman craft here, can you?
+Cut three circles from the tissue paper in three different sizes.
+I can see a snowman craft here!

-- Option 1: Decorate plain tissue with glitter glue.
-Kids can make designs or print their name with glitter glue.
+Decorate plain tissue with glitter glue.
+Kids can make designs or even print their names.

 - Place a table cover under the tissue when drawing with markers as the colors leak through the thin tissue paper.

-- Step one: stack the four circles from largest to smallest.
+Stack the four circles on top of each other, from largest to smallest.

-- Remove the clothespin and fluff the ornament before hanging it on the tree.
+Remove the clothespin and fluff the decoration gently.
+This beautiful ornament is ready for the Christmas tree.